Lions Gate Trio Comes to The Hartt School, Oct 3

-The Hartt School presents its popular trio-in-residence, Lions Gate Trio, tonight, October 3, 7:30 PM, in Millard Auditorium, University of Hartford, 200 Bloomfield Avenue, West Hartford, CT.
+The Hartt School presents its popular trio-in-residence, Lions Gate Trio, on Wednesday, October 3, 7:30 PM, in Millard Auditorium, University of Hartford, 200 Bloomfield Avenue, West Hartford, CT.
 The Lions Gate Trio – violinist Katie Lansdale, pianist Florence Millet, and cellist Darrett Adkins – performs trio selections by Beethoven, Ravel, and Rebecca Clarke.
 Clarke's work also is the focus of a multi-stage project for the Trio, including a special performance at an area women's prison, which will unfold over the next several months.

 The Lions Gate Trio recently received a grant from the University of Hartford's WELFund (Women's Education and Leadership Fund) and now is immersed in a three-part project centered on the piano trio by Rebecca Clarke.
 This fall, they will present the piece to Hartt audiences and examine it in depth with Hartt students, and also will present the work, along witH Clarke's compelling life story, in a workshop at the York Correctional Institute, Connecticut's maximum security prison for women.
 Early next semester, the Trio will record a CD of works by Clarke, along with related trios by Ravel and Ives.